Skip to main content

 And unlike in Europe, this CDW often comes without an excess.
 That means you don’t pay anything in the event of accidental damage or theft.

-So if your USA/Canada car rental includes a zero-excess CDW, you don’t need to buy anything else.
+If your USA/Canada car rental includes a zero-excess CDW or LDW, you don’t need to buy anything else.

-If you walk into a car rental office in North America, or book via the provider’s international or .com website:
+What if you walk into a car rental office in North America, or book via the provider’s international or .com website?

 You often have the option to hire a car with insurance included or excluded.